frantjc/sindri/README.md

 - You want to make edge builds available to users of your project, but they would mostly go unused (e.g. nightly builds).
 - You're on a platform team that wants to provide base images that allow your users to mix and match dependencies.

-Generally, any time you want a container image to be available, but you don't want to spare the compute and storage to build and store it in case it isn't needed, Sindri can help.
+Generally, any time you want a container image to be available to container runtimes that cannot build images themselves (e.g. Kubernetes), but you don't want to spare the compute and storage to build and store it in case it isn't needed, Sindri can help.
 Read on for the specific applications that inspired me to build Sindri.

 ## how it works